-Whether or not embryos should be cloned and then destroyed for their stem cells has been one of the hottest issues in science this year.
-James Sherley, a professor at MIT, says that the use of cells from cloned embryos is scientifically and ethically dubious.
+Whether or not embryos should be cloned and then and destroyed for their stem cells has been one of the hottest issues in science this year.
+MercatorNet asked James Sherley, an associate professor of biological engineering at the Massachusetts Institute of Technology, to give his views.

 MercatorNet: Professor Sherley, you have been outspoken in your opposition to therapeutic cloning.
 What’s wrong with destroying a human embryo, especially if this research might benefit people with terrible diseases?